bonitasoft/bonita-doc/md/processes.md

 7. The process disappears from the disabled filter and is now displayed in the enabled filter

 ::: info
 **Note:** You can also select the processes you want to enable by checking the box in the _Resolved_ list, then click on the _ENABLE_ button in the bulk actions section, at the top of the list.
+You can also enable a process in the _More details_ view, by clicking on the _Enable_ button.
 :::

 ## Disable a process